sisl/RLESCAS.jl/README.md

 * In Julia, run Pkg.clone("https://[username]@bitbucket.org/rcnlee/ccas.jl.git", "CCAS").
 Follow the instructions on the CCAS wiki to configure.
 * In Julia, run Pkg.clone("https://[username]@bitbucket.org/rcnlee/runcases.jl.git", "RunCases")
 * In Julia, run Pkg.clone("https://[username]@bitbucket.org/rcnlee/obj2dict.jl.git", "Obj2Dict")
-* In Julia, run Pkg.checkout("PGFPlots", "master")
+* In Julia, run Pkg.checkout("PGFPlots", "master").
+PGFPlots requires some additional configuration.
+Follow the installation instructions on the package documentation https://github.com/sisl/PGFPlots.jl.
+Note: if you use the config file method to execute, and do not require pdf and tex outputs, then you can skip installation of the visualization tools.
 * In Julia, run Pkg.checkout("TikzPictures", "master")
 * To be able to generate PDFs, you'll need lualatex and also aircraftshapes.sty.
 For the latter, get aircraftshapes.sty from https://github.com/sisl/aircraftshapes and include it into your tex system.
 For Windows (for MikTex2.9), put the aircraftshapes.sty file into "C:\Program Files\MiKTeX 2.9\tex\latex\aircraftshapes" folder.
+Lualatex is included in MikTex distribution.

 ## Usage ##